bellezhang119/email-verification-service/README.md

 - **Description**: Used to trigger an error for testing.
 - **Response**:
-  - `500 Internal Server Error`: Something went wrong
+  - `500 Internal Server Error`: Something went wrong.

 ### **POST /email**